 - Princess Adelheid of Hohenlohe-Langenburg was born on 20 July 1835 and was the second daughter of Ernst I, Prince of Hohenlohe-Langenburg, and Feodora of Leiningen.
 Adelheid did receive a proposal of marriage from Napoleon III as he wanted an alliance with Britain, however her parents declined the offer after a tentative approach to Queen Victoria was met with silence.
 The silence was taken for disapproval of the match.
 Adelheid was disappointed, however she eventually married Frederick VIII, Duke of Schleswig-Holstein in 1856 and they had seven children, including Augusta Victoria, who would marry Queen Victoria’s grandson, Wilhelm II, German Emperor.

-- Louis Napoleon eventually married Eugénie de Montijo who had been courting at the same time as Adelheid.
+- Louis Napoleon eventually married Eugénie de Montijo who he had been courting at the same time as Adelheid.
 They had one son, Napoléon, Prince Imperial, who died young.

 - At the time of the Great Exhibition, the King of Prussia was Frederick William IV (1795-1861) who did not have a brother called Sigmund.
 Frederick William was succeeded by his brother, William (1797-1888), who was the father of Vicky’s future husband, Fritz.
 Fritz did not become crown prince until 1861.